coli-saar/coli-saar.github.io/autoplanbench.md

 We present AutoPlanBench, a tool for automatically converting classical planning benchmarks from PDDL (Planning Domain Definition Language) into natural language planning tasks.
 PDDL planning domains are very popular in the classical AI planning research community and available domains differ with respect to a number of characteristics designed to compare the performance classical planning approaches in different settings.

 AutoPlanBench makes these planning tasks available for research on reasoning and planning with Large Language Models (LLMs) at a large scale without requiring manual effort or detailed knowledge about PDDL and the domains.
+We show that the automatically converted planning domains yield comparable results as manually created domain descriptions (from Valmeekam et al. 2023: [PlanBench](https://github.com/karthikv792/LLMs-Planning/tree/main/plan-bench)) across different planning domains and LLM planning approaches.
-Evaluating LLM planners across such a broad range of planning domains, enables us to pinpoint features of planning domains and specific planning problems that make them hard to for LLMs.
+Evaluating LLM planners across a broad range of planning domains, enables us to pinpoint features of planning domains and specific planning problems that make them hard to for LLMs.

 We release the dataset of natural-language conversions of 12 PDDL domains and a small set of NL planning problems for each of them.
 Additionally, we provide the code for converting more PDDL domains and problems into natural-language planning tasks for LLMs.